-Delayed ejaculation can be temporary or permanent.
+Delayed ejaculation can be temporary or a lifelong problem.
 Possible causes of delayed ejaculation include certain chronic health conditions, surgeries and medications.
 Treatment for delayed ejaculation depends on the underlying cause.

 It's normal for men to have delayed ejaculation from time to time.
 Delayed ejaculation is only a problem if it's ongoing or causes stress for you or your partner.

 Some men with delayed ejaculation need 30 minutes or more of sexual stimulation to have an orgasm and ejaculate, or they may not be able to ejaculate at all (anejaculation).
 In the most common form of delayed ejaculation, a man can't reach orgasm during sexual intercourse — but can ejaculate with oral or manual stimulation of the penis.
 Some men can ejaculate only when masturbating.

 Delayed orgasm is divided into the following types based on symptoms:

 These categories help in diagnosing an underlying cause, and determining what might be the most effective treatment.

 Delayed ejaculation can result from certain chronic health conditions, surgeries and medications.
 Or it may be caused by substance abuse or a mental health concern, such as depression, anxiety or stress.
 In many cases, delayed ejaculation is due to a combination of physical and psychological concerns.

 Psychological causes of delayed ejaculation include: